shivannis/xandr-docs-public/xandr-docs/articles/curate/pass-in-user-data-offline.md

 # Pass in user data offline

 If you have data that lives in your ad server or data warehouse today, you can make it accessible to your Xandr ad campaigns.
-In this section we describe the server-side integration that allows you to pass this data into our [Server Side Cookie Store](../invest/server-side-cookie-store.md).

 ## A Use case